One-Day Picnic Spots Near Mumbai

 What to explore?
 Daman is surrounded by numerous tourist attractions such as Mirasol Lake Garden, Jampore Beach, Bom Jesus Church, Somnath Mahadev Temple.
 Devka Beach.
 St Jerome Fort where you can enjoy.

-Things to do – watersports, Parasailing, Taking a Camel ride, Car Racing, visiting museums & Galleries, Taking photos, enjoying seafood
+Things to do – Watersports, Parasailing, Taking a Camel ride, Car Racing, visiting museums & Galleries, Taking photos, enjoying seafood.

 Read Also: Adventure Sports In Goa That You Must Try On Your Next Vacation